jacine/drupal/index.md

 ## Patterns

-Patterns are usually groups of formats or custom UI elements.
+Patterns are usually a combination of contents and formats that make up custom UI components.
+They tend to have recommended use cases for application and their implementation can vary from a CSS and JavaScript standpoint (where applicable), but their markup is usually pretty standard.